wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/powerapps-customize/includes/1-powerapps-customize.md

 ## Details screen

 On the details screen, we want to change the order of the fields.
-The controls on this screen are different from the controls on the browse screen, so the process for changing them is also a little different.
+The controls on this screen differ from the controls on the browse screen, so the process for changing them is also a little different.

 1. On the **Screens** pane on the left, select **DetailForm1**.